-Greece is HOT for 2015 honeymoons.
-My Vacation Lady is helping couple plan more honeymoons to Greece for 2015 than we have in the past 5 years.
+Greece is HOT for 2019 and now 2020 honeymoons.
+Greece honeymoons are currently My Vacation Lady’s top requested destination for 2020.
 Our clients always look to us to help them figure out what they should do and see on their honeymoon that will be fun but also romantic.

 Here are some suggestions on what to see and do in Greece for a honeymoon!

 - Is is known for it’s world famous sunsets, buildings that appear to hang off the cliff side with views overlooking the Caldera.

 - How about a romantic sunset cruise?
 And for those with larger budgets, we can offer a private cruise — just the 2 of you.

 - Explore some beaches including Kamari, Perissa, and Perivolo (longest black sand beach).
 The most famous is Red Beach.
 Agios Georgios is very tourist friendly.
 Please keep in mind that the beaches in Santorini are going to be pebbly rather than soft white sand.